www.VintageWriting.com

 S P E C I A L N I B S

-Item 9512 $315 plus $10 shipping and insurance to USA addresses, $30 for International
+Item 1112 $600 plus $10 shipping and insurance to USA addresses, $30 for International.
+Email for invoice.

 Large Moore L-94, Chased Hard Rubber with Rare Wide Engraved Band

 The L-94 was one of Moore's larger pens, slightly bigger than an oversized Sheaffer Lifetime flattop, fitted with the long and elegant Moore No. 4 nib which, despite the lower number, is comparable to a Waterman 7.
 Here's an unusual wide-banded chased model.
 The chased version of this pen, with no fancy trim, was one of my first Moores, and I looked for a long time before I found this one.
 Excellent condition with near perfect dark hard rubber, minor wear to the chasing.
 The cap band is perfect, with crisp engraving and initials 'TJW' in the cartouche.
-Two typical Moore flaws are present---irritating, but neither affecting use: the short crack at one corner of the lever slot, and the barely perceptible line coming up from the back of the nib, into the '4'.
+Two typical Moore flaws are present, neither affecting use: the short crack at one corner of the lever slot, and the barely perceptible line coming up from the back of the nib, into the '4'.
 The nib is fine and semiflexible, the typical 'Maniflex'-style.
 Restored and working with new sac installed.
 Length just under 5 3/8 inches.

 Item 9026